Patriots spike Steelers during banner night celebration

 FOXBORO, Mass.
 (WPRI) — The New England Patriots unveiled the sixth – and latest Super Bowl 53 championship banner in franchise history at Gillette Stadium in front of a raucous, sold-out crowd Sunday night.

-Fans were treated to fireworks throughout the pre-game celebration and all throughout the game as the Patriots dominated the Steelers in all three phases.
+Fans were treated to fireworks on the field during the pre-game ceremony and all throughout the game as the Patriots dominated the Steelers in all three phases.

 “It was the first game.
 It’s good to start 1-0.
 Some guys made some big plays.
-I loved how Phil [Dorsett] played, Josh [Gordon] made plays, Jules [Julian Edelman] did,” said Brady who finished 24-36 for 341 yards with three touchdowns, including two to receiver Phillip Dorsett and one to Josh Gordon.
+I loved how Phil [Dorsett] played, Josh [Gordon] made plays, Jules [Julian Edelman] did,” said quarterback Tom Brady, who finished 24-36 for 341 yards with three touchdowns, including two to receiver Phillip Dorsett and one to Josh Gordon.

 While Brady made some great throws throughout the game, another former quarterback made a memorable throw to set up the first touchdown of the game.

-Late in the first quarter, Edelman threw a pass to running back James White, who took the past 30 yards down the field to help set up the first touchdown of the game.
+Late in the first quarter, Edelman threw a pass to running back James White, who took the pass 30 yards down the field to help set up the first touchdown of the game.

-“Josh [McDaniels] is a genius designing plays,” said Dorset.
+“Josh [McDaniels] is a genius designing plays,” said Dorsett.
 “When we execute perfectly, it results in touchdowns.
 The play calling, the whole offense, it was clicking.”

 “We made some plays, left some out there.
 I have to go watch film.
-It’s never as good as you think and never as bad as you think,” said Edelman, who finished with six receptions for 83 yards and a 30-yard trick-play pass to White.
+It’s never as good as you think and never as bad as you think,” said Edelman, who finished with six receptions for 83 yards and the trick-play pass to White.

 The Patriots defense, without star linebacker Kyle Van Noy, delivered a solid performance, bottling up quarterback Ben Rothlisberger and the Steelers’ high flying offense.